thecipikus/documentation/docs/manual/wordpress/index.rst

 TubePress is available to use as a WordPress plugin, which makes it a breeze to use on any WordPress site.

-While the WordPress plugin is available 100% for free, we recommend the premium version of the plugin: TubePress Pro.
+While the WordPress plugin is available 100% for free, we recommend the premium version of the plugin: **TubePress Pro**.
 TubePress Pro includes all the features of the free TubePress plugin, plus the following additional capabilities:

  * Priority technical support (i.e. you jump to the front of the line)